 Drag City Records' fall '97 press release:

-the long-awaited follow-up to further has been a long time coming -- over two years, to be honest. since that acoustically-tinged offering, the sound of fsa has revolved into metallic pastures...
+the long-awaited follow-up tofurther has been a long time coming -- over two years, to be honest. since that acoustically-tinged offering, the sound of fsa has revolved into metallic pastures...

-fsa sound steers through the past pop music into the direction of rhythmic loopery. bass anchors the familiar guitar fuzz, edgelessly felt through the wall of sound and giving it a beat where one was only imagined before.
+this new fsa sound steers through the past pop music into the direction of rhythmic loopery. bass anchors the familiar guitar fuzz, edgelessly felt through the wall of sound and giving it a beat where one was only imagined before.

-previously only hinted at, this pulse booms forth in a bigger way, although still obscured by clouds.
+previously only hinted at, this pulse booms forth in a bigger way, although still obscured by clouds. phase two. the beat is the new thing. previously only hinted at, this pulse booms.

 A photo I took of my Philodendron, var.
 'Burle Marx,' leaning towards the sunrise on Tuesday at about 7 AM: